wantor-stack/Python-Programming/README.md

 # Python

-## Editing the file

-Everything about Python (Exercises, Projects, ...)
+## My repository about Python for Data Science (Exercises, Projects, ...)